kopkunka55/cqrs-dynamodb-fargate-postgresql-ktolin/README.md

 ## Do you want Fat Jar?
-You can just execute folling command. [shadow](https://github.com/johnrengelman/shadow) will package all dependencies into single jar.
+You can just execute following command. [shadow](https://github.com/johnrengelman/shadow) will package all dependencies into single jar.
 In this app, we need two different Fat Jar for API and RMU (Read Model Updater)

 ```bash
  ./gradlew shadowJar --no-daemon -PmainClass=API // Query and Command APIs